GeoNode/geonode-importer/README.md

 ```

 NOTE:
-In case of local environment, Geoserver and Geonode should be able to reach the default `MEDIA_ROOT`.
+In case of a local environment, Geoserver and Geonode should be able to reach the default `MEDIA_ROOT`.

 If some permission is missing, please change the `FILE_UPLOAD_DIRECTORY_PERMISSIONS` to make the folder accessible to both